ErdalNayir/RabbitMQ_ASP.NET_7.0_ConsoleApp/README.md

 * I will use rabbit mq with web api soon

 ## How to create RabbitMq Server ?
 * I have used docker for creating rabbit mq server.
-Her is how you can create your on container with dockerfile
+Here is how you can create your on container with dockerfile

 ```console